JCGonzS/mechnetor/static/data/README.txt

 * Source file: "common/elm_interaction_domains_edited_Jan18.tsv"
   This file has been manually edited to add an additional column that contains the name of the proteins where the domain has to be to consider the interaction
+1. Use 'create_mongo_dbs.sh' to create collection in the Mongo interactions database
+2. No need to create indexes, since the db is read and store in a dictionary, every time the tool runs.